What is the best alternative to Wacom Cintiq 13HD?

 Slant is powered by a community that helps you make informed decisions.
 Tell us what you’re passionate about to get your personalized feed and help others.

-The Apple Pen, its big high-resolution display and the computing power (due to the A10X Fusion chip) that makes it all work fluidly and with no hiccups, even when displaying and processing demanding graphics, all combine to make this tablet a serious and reliable professional tool.
+This iPad's big high-resolution display, along with the Apple Pen, and efficient computing power (due to the A10X Fusion chip) makes it all work fluidly and with no hiccups, even when displaying and processing demanding graphics, making this tablet a serious and reliable professional tool.
 See More

 This iPad can be used with the Apple Pencil (sold separately for $99), a digital stylus that can be used to navigate, hand write or draw.
-It's a very precise and fast device and extremely convenient for designers or illustrators.
+The Pencil is very precise and responsive, features that are extremely convenient for designers or illustrators.
 It's also pressure sensitive and very comfortable to manipulate.
 See More

 The Giano Wireless is compatible with both Windows and macOS, but there are performance differences.
 It shows some shaken lines with the Windows drivers but on Mac OS the input is very smooth and precise.
 This may be something to consider before investing in this device.
 See More